Exercise - Visualize data with the render operator

 operator

 In the previous query, you looked at the number of storm events over time.
-Now let's take a look at the damage caused by these storms.
+Now let's take a look at the damage these storms caused.
 For this, you'll use the sum

 aggregation function, because you want to see the total amount of damage caused in each time interval.
 The dataset you're working with has two columns related to damage: DamageProperty and DamageCrops.